mrgnhnt96/revali/doc-site/docs/constructs/revali_server/context/core/meta_handler.md

+---
+description: Read & write metadata associated with the endpoint & request
+---
 # Meta Handler

 The `MetaHandler` object is used to store meta data in the context.
 Meta data is used to store additional information about the endpoint.
 The meta data is stored and retrieved by type.